Cordtus/lazy-loadbalancer/README.md

 # Load Balancer for Cosmos SDK RPC Endpoints

-This project was inspired largely by Jacob Gadikian of [Notional](https://notional.ventures/)'s [RPC crawler](https://github.com/notional-labs) logic, and the [cosmos.directory](https://cosmos.directory) Load balanced proxy endpoint created by [Eco-stake](https://ecologi.com/ecostake), and by the desperate need of actually somewhat useful infrastructure on almost every existing IBC network.
-I give huge respect to the ones that offer reasonable access (you know who you are).

-This is intended for personal use only, and is intended to reduce the overall load on the most commonly used infrastructure.
-It is a personal load balancer for many IBC networks' API endpoints using Node.js and Caddy.
-It dynamically fetches and caches RPC endpoint data for different chains and can be easily configured to do the same for REST or other API endpoints.
+This project implements a personal load balancer for IBC network API endpoints using Node.js.
+It dynamically fetches and caches RPC endpoint data for different chains, inspired by the work of Jacob Gadikian and the cosmos.directory project.

 ## Prerequisites

-- Node.js
+- Node.js (v14 or later)
+- Yarn package manager
-- Caddy
+- Caddy web server

 ## Setup